-- office for any length of time, lock your office door. - Secure electronic items such as printers, computers, and fax machines to non-movable desks or counters. - If you see someone in your building, office or area that looks lost or suspicious, immediately contact the Campus Police Department at x5555. - Keep petty cash or other money secured in a controlled area.
+- Lock personal items such as wallets, purses, or pocketbooks in desk drawers or file cabinets. - If you intend to be away from your office for any length of time, lock your office door. - Secure electronic items such as printers, computers, and fax machines to non-movable desks or counters. - If you see someone in your building, office or area that looks lost or suspicious, immediately contact the Campus Police Department at x5555. - Keep petty cash or other money secured in a controlled area.